snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns an iterator to the end of the hash table.

-     .. describe:: GetI(key)
+     .. describe:: GetI(Key)

-        Returns an iterator starting at the node with key value *key*.
+        Returns an iterator starting at the node with key value *Key*.

    Below is a list of static functions supported by the THash class: